franz337/Markdown/README.md

 &nbsp;&nbsp;&nbsp;&nbsp;Since the initial description of Markdown contained ambiguities and unanswered questions, the implementations that appeared over the years have subtle differences and many come with syntax extensions.

 #### Markdown Videos:
-\- About Markdown
+1. About Markdown
-\- About Tools
+200. About Tools
+32. How to Learn with these Videos
+    33. Cows
+    34. Horses
+    35. Chickens
+        36. White Chickens
+        37. Brown Chickens
+        38. Black Chickens
-\- How to Learn with these Videos
+04. How to Learn with these Videos
-\- Paragraphs and Text
+4. Paragraphs and Text
+5. Text text text
-\- Headers
+6. Headers

+.

+.

+.